Is Your Partner Pregnant and You Don’t Know What to Do?

 - In some cases, referrals for STI/STD testing

-Visiting Positive Choices means you don’t have to be alone in supporting her in this pregnancy.
-They can also help you in relaying the pregnancy to both families and explore all your options.
+Visiting Positive Choices means you don’t have to navigate this pregnancy alone.
+They can also help in communicating the pregnancy to both families and exploring all your options.

 Another interesting thing about abortion is that many couples don’t remain together after making this choice.
-Abortion doesn’t seem to be the glue that holds a relationship together but tears it apart.
-Feelings of betrayal and hurt, compounded with the grief over the loss that can result after abortion, can separate two hearts forever.
-If you care about this woman, visit Positive Choices for more support.
+Abortion doesn’t seem to be the glue that holds a relationship together but rather can tear it apart.
+Feelings of betrayal and hurt, compounded with the grief over the loss that can result after abortion, can drive a deep wedge between partners.
+If you care about this woman, seeking support from Positive Choices is a wise step.

 If you and your partner determine to have an abortion, here is a list of important information to gather before the procedure.
 Ask the abortion clinic staff these questions:

 - What kind of abortion will she have?
 Will it be medication or surgical?
-Ask about the risks of the abortion procedure.
-It’s important to sit through this discussion with your partner.
+Ask about the risks associated with the abortion procedure.
+It’s important to be part of this discussion with your partner.
 Most women appreciate a man who wants to be with them through this difficult time.

 - Check to see if the facility is clean and sanitary.
-Abortion clinics are rarely inspected by governmental agencies.
-Infections often result when women visit dirty clinics.
+Abortion clinics are rarely inspected by government agencies, and infections often result when women visit dirty clinics.
 If the facility doesn’t appear spotless, find another one.

-- If the abortion clinic offers ultrasounds, insist on being allowed to view the screen.
+- If the abortion clinic offers ultrasounds, insist on viewing the screen.
 Both of you have a right to view any medical tests that are being conducted.

-- Should your partner have any doubts, take her home.
+- If your partner has any doubts, take her home.
 There is no rush to make this decision as the procedure is the same up until 12 weeks.
-Any hesitation on her part could result in significant regrets in her future.
+Any hesitation might lead to significant regrets later.

-If you choose abortion or already have participated in this decision, be prepared that both of you may experience what is called Abortion PTSD (sometimes called post-abortion syndrome).
-According to many studies that have been done on this subject, you may experience one or many of the following emotional issues:
+If you choose abortion or already have participated in this decision, be prepared that both of you may experience symptoms of Abortion PTSD (sometimes referred to as post-abortion syndrome).
+According to many studies, you may experience one or many of the following emotional issues:

 - Fear of failure